 There are two basic techniques for performing nose correction: closed (endonasal) and open (external) rhinoplasty.

 As a result, there are no external scars, unless the size of the nostrils is also reduced (alar wedge and/or nostril sill excision).
 Although working through nostrils limits visualization, an experienced surgeon can still perform all required reshaping of the tip and dorsum.
 The advantage of the closed technique is that it enables the surgeon to see changes in the shape of the nose during surgery in a gradual fashion, it is less aggressive, and therefore allows much faster recovery.
-This approach is a preferred surgical technique in our practice.
+This approach is a preferred surgical technique in my practice.

 In the open approach rhinoplasty, in addition to the incisions inside the nostrils, there is a small incision placed on the columella (the small bridge of skin between the nostrils).
 If the columellar incision and its suturing are done properly, the scar is almost invisible.
 The open technique has the advantage of providing better visualization of the nasal structures allowing better accuracy during surgery in some cases.
 Unfortunately, it is far more aggressive surgery and may lead to unpleasant surprises in the long term: collapsed noses, fallen tips and irregularities.
 In our practice, the open approach is used in following situations: revision rhinoplasty and/or reconstructive rhinoplasty; heavily deviated or deformed nose; reduction of large nose with significant upturn of the tip, or rhinoplasty in patients with very thick and oily skin.
 In these situations, better visibility and control weigh up the disadvantages of the open approach.

 Preoperative consultation and planning

 Approximate duration of the consultation is about 60 minutes.
 Patients can always take additional consultations, if they feel that some important aspects need to be discussed more thoroughly.
 A VIRTUAL CONSULTATION is becoming increasingly popular.
 In that case, consultation is done online (Skype or Zoom) or by using e-mail.
 You can read how to take photographs for a virtual consultation here.